AntonioTorres23/OpenGL_Notes/Instancing.md

 ```

 What makes this code interesting is the last line where we call `glVertexAttribDivisor`.
 This function tells OpenGL **when** to update the content of a vertex attribute to the next element.
 Its first parameter is the vertex attribute in question and the second parameter the **attribute divisor**.
-By default, the attribute divisor is 0 whicch tells OpenGL
+By default, the attribute divisor is 0 which tells OpenGL to update the content of the vertex